indica-mcf/Indica/doc/design.rst

 ~~~~~~

 A similar approach of defining an abstract base class
-(:py:class:`src.writers.DataWriter`) is used for writing out data to
+(:py:class:`indica.writers.DataWriter`) is used for writing out data to
 different formats.

 .. uml::